 Database location - Each installation should be accessing the same exact Database.
 If you are using drive letters, please confirm that the drive letters are mapped to the same shared folder.

-File Permissions - The Windows user that is logged into the workstation needs full access (read, write, etc) to the database file and folder in which it resides.
-Giving explicit access to the actually users can circumvent any possible problem with file permissions.
-You can test this by renaming the .hdf database file temporarily and by creating a text file in the database folder.
+File Permissions - The Windows user logged into the workstation needs full access (read, write, etc) to the database file and folder in which it resides.
+Giving explicit access to the actual users can circumvent any possible problem with file permissions.
+You can test this by temporarily renaming the .hdf database file and by creating a text file in the database folder.

 Sometimes anti-virus and security software can interfere.
 Try disabling all security software temporarily and see if that helps.

 Installation version - Each installation accessing the same database should be running the same version of the software.